pandammonium/blipper-widget/readme.txt

 You, the Blipfoto account holder, are responsible for the images shown on any website using the Blipper Widget with your OAuth credentials and access token.

 The Blipfoto PHP SDK is used under [the MIT Licence](https://opensource.org/licenses/MIT).

+= GDPR compliance =

+Only your Blipfoto username, which is public information, is required, collected and stored by Blipper Widget.
+Your Blipfoto username will be retained by this plugin until you delete or uninstall the plugin.
+If you do not wish BLipper Widget to stor your Blipfoto username, please do not use this plugin.

 == Frequently Asked Questions ==